nuejs/nue/packages/nuejs.org/docs/page-layout.md

 </html>
 ```

-This forms the basis for our HTML markup, with absolutely no class names or styling included.
+This forms the basis for our markup, which has no styling information included in any format: not in the style attribute, nor class name attribute.
 This is the core idea of the global design system: you'll get a _headless_ markup that you can style in different ways.

-### Head element
+#### The head element
-The contents of your head element is auto-generated based on your [settings](settings.html) and [project structure](project-structure.html).
+The contents of your head element are auto-generated based on your [settings](settings.html) and [project structure](project-structure.html).
 For example, if you have the files `hello.css` and `hello.js` on your project root and  a `site.yaml` file with the following data:

 ``` yaml
 favicon: /favicon.png